Introduction

 3. Ease of Use

-Winners: Fiverr, simpler and faster for those unfamiliar with freelance workflows.
+Winner: Fiverr, simpler and faster workflow for those who aren’t familiar with how freelancers work.

 4. Type of Projects